-The world of freelance writing is massive.
-Anywhere you see writing, there’s likely somebody paying for it.
-That’s why everybody who wants to make a living writing should first understand all the options available to them.
-Read this post first to learn not only what those options are, but also for tips on how to get started in each
+Anywhere you see writing, there’s probably somebody paying for it.
+That’s why everybody who wants to make a living writing should first understand all the options available to them (blogging and think pieces are just the tip of a very large iceberg).
+Read this post first to learn not only what those options are, but also for tips on how to get started in each.

 Example Freelancer Sites